Photo Credit Gina Severance

 Lake Perris Kayak, Canoe, SUP & Kayak Fishing Information

 Wind & Weather Conditions: The summer daytime high air temperature can easily top 100 degrees.
 The rainy months are from November to April.
 Santa Ana wind conditions bring on strong gusty winds.
 There is occasional morning fog and choppy waters from the speedboat and jet ski traffic, especially on summer weekends.
-Kayaks will be inspected for Quagga and Zebra Mussels.
+The average water temperature is about 70° degrees.
+Kayaks will be inspected for quagga and zebra mussels.
 Only clean, drain, and dry kayaks will be accepted for inspection.